mich-chen/Fridg/README.md

 ## <a name="future"></a>Future State
-The project roadmap for Fridg has several features planned out for the next spring:
+The project roadmap for Fridg has several features planned out for the next sprint:

 * Incorporate password encryption and hashing
   * later OAuth for stricter security and login options